publiccodenet/about/activities/member-relations/collect-information.md

 This resource outlines the information that Foundation for Public Code staff use to map member relations.

-The information collected will be used to structure and keep track of our ongoing relationships with members.
+The information collected is used to structure and keep track of our ongoing relationships with members.
 It is based on our [mission](../../organization/mission.md) and the first iterations of the [founding member proposal template](founding-membership-proposal.md).
-In line with our communication principles, this should be concise and hypertextual where possible.
+In line with our communication principles, it is concise and hypertextual where possible.

 As information collected may include personal or sensitive information, this is not public but stored in a private and secure environment.